Benefits of physical activity: Long-term benefits

-The most common health risks include cardiovascular diseases, diabetes type 2 and some cancers.
+Frequent physical activity lowers the risk of cardiovascular diseases, type 2 diabetes, and some cancers.

-Obesity is a complex disease that affects whole body metabolism and is associated with an increased risk of cardiovascular disease (CVD) and Type 2 diabetes (T2D).
+Obesity is a complex disease that affects whole-body metabolism and is associated with an increased risk of cardiovascular disease (CVD) and Type 2 diabetes (T2D).
 Physical exercise results in numerous health benefits and is an important tool to combat obesity and its co-morbidities, including cardiovascular diseases.
 Exercise prevents both the onset and development of cardiovascular disease and is an important therapeutic tool to improve outcomes for patients with cardiovascular disease.
 Some benefits of exercise include enhanced mitochondrial function, restoration and improvement of vasculature, and the release of myokines from skeletal muscle that preserve or augment cardiovascular function.
 In this review, we will discuss the mechanisms through which exercise promotes cardiovascular health.
 Regular physical exercise has several beneficial effects on overall health.
 While decreasing body mass and adiposity are not the primary outcomes of exercise, exercise can mediate several diseases that accompany obesity, including T2D and CVD.
 Several recent studies have shown that sustained physical activity is associated with decreased markers of inflammation, improved metabolic health, decreased risk of heart failure, and improved overall survival.
 There are several risk factors leading to the development and progression of CVD, but one of the most prominent is a sedentary lifestyle.
 A sedentary lifestyle can be characterized by both obesity and consistently low levels of physical activity.
 Thus, lifestyle interventions that aim to increase physical activity and decrease obesity are attractive therapeutic methods to combat most non-congenital types of CVD.